rwmackinnon-pm/german-notes/README.md

 # German Notes

-Somewhere to keep some thoughts and tips on learning German.
+Somewhere to keep some thoughts and examples for learning German.
+Including, quirky sentences (Satz), grammar rules, and vocabulary.